 - Hash (between 0.5 and 1.5 grams)

-First heat the cigarette with a lighter (but do not burn it) until the tobacco is dry and crumbly.
-In general, ready made cigarettes are crumbly enough.
-Powder the tobacco into your hand, or a mix bowl.
+First, heat the cigarette with a lighter (but do not burn it) until the tobacco is dry and crumbly.
+In general, ready-made cigarettes are crumbly enough.
+Powder the tobacco into your hand, or a mixing bowl.
 Then add the hash and flake the mix together between your fingertips.
 This produces a fine mix, which is transferred in the bowl of the chillum (where a small stone holds against it).
 Next, you put a filter over the mouthpiece of the chillum and you can smoke it.
-Watch out that your mouth does not get in contact with the tar covered Safi.
+Watch out that your mouth does not get in contact with the tar-covered Safi.
 To heat it, take a couple of short puffs, which are followed by a good deep lungful inhale.
 Keep the smoke in your lungs as long as possible to enjoy the maximum effect.

 There are some etiquette rules and traditions for using a chillum.
 They are definitely not obligatory, but experienced chillum smokers will respect and use these guidelines: